-Forty years ago, at Euro 1976, we saw the first major international tournament decided by penalties.
-Czechoslovakia beat Germany 5-3 with one of the most famous penalties ever seen (‘the Panenka’ chip down the middle).
+Over 40 years ago, at Euro 1976, we saw the first major international tournament decided by penalties.
+Czechoslovakia beat Germany 5-3 with one of the most famous penalties ever seen: "the Panenka" chip down the middle.
 Before then, drawn matches were often decided by coin tosses or the drawing of straws.
 Given this curious origin, it is no wonder that penalty shoot outs have intrigued football fans.

 Many theories exist as to what does and doesn’t work.
 Should you trust left footers to take a penalty?
 Do experienced players perform better than young ones?
 Does a goalkeepers antics affect their opponent?
 This blog looks at 10 penalty taking beliefs and distinguishes between myth and fact.